What Is Flare?#

 Flare is the blockchain for data.
 It is a layer 1, EVM smart contract platform designed to expand the utility of blockchain.

 Flare's aim is to provide data as a public good, meaning that data is not controlled by a centralized entity and is available to all.
-The infrastructure providers, which perform doubly as validators and data providers, enable two native oracles, the FTSO and the State Connector.
+The infrastructure providers, which perform doubly as validators and data providers, enable two native oracles, the FTSO and the Flare Data Connector.
 This native processing provides developers on Flare with efficient access to large amounts of data and data proofs at minimal cost, with which to build software on the platform.

 By giving developers trustless access to the broadest range of data needed by the software they build, Flare can advance the development of more blockchain use cases where data is important, such as in DeFi, gaming, NFT, music, social networks, Real World Assets (RWAs), Machine Learning (ML), and Artificial Intelligence (AI).